-The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission's Technical Advisers based on the facts under "QUOTE" above.
+The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission based on the facts under "QUOTE" above.
 They do not necessarily reflect the opinion of the ICC Banking Commission until the Banking Commission renders its approval or disapproval of these opinion(s) at the next scheduled meeting.